rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-secureauth/secureauth-attribmapping.rst

-.. _use-case-azure-ug:
+.. _secureauth-attribmapping-ug:

 ==================
-Use case for Azure
+Attribute Mapping for SecureAuth
 ==================

 Describe the use case.
 Link to any tasks required to complete the use case.